chipshort/homeAdv/frontend/README.md

 The backend and frontend only run on different servers to speed up the build process.
 In the production release (`docker-compose up --build`), both run on the same server, so no Cross-Origin-Requests are made.

+For the takephoto component to work correctly, the client should be a phone.